vmchale/archive-backpack/hstar/README.md

 ## Features

-Unlike other tar implementations, hstar has the `sanitize` subcommand which converts a file into a pax-compatible archive.
+Unlike other tar implementations, hstar has the `sanitize` subcommand which converts a file into a pax-compatible archive and the `lint` subcommand which points out suspicious archives.

 `hstar` can change the compression based on command-line flags, like `bsdtar` and `arc` (this feature is missing from GNU tar, busybox tar, and seemingly Schily tar).